Roast Leg of Lamb

 Place the lamb in a roasting pan.

-In a jar with lid, add oil, lemon juice, garlic, and herb blend.
+Add oil, lemon juice, garlic, and herb blend to a jar with a lid.
 Shake until well mixed.

 Slowly pour mixture over lamb to cover completely.